The 3 Best At-Home UTI Tests of 2022

 If your test results suggest a UTI, the doctor can prescribe the appropriate medications during your consultation and explain steps to help prevent future UTIs.
 If you are experiencing symptoms even though your test results are negative, it’s important to contact your primary care physician to discuss additional testing.

-Best Test & Relief Kit
+Best Test and Relief Kit

 If your test results suggest the presence of a UTI, you can use Combat to help slow its progression.
 Combat is a non-steroidal anti-inflammatory medication that combines an antibacterial medicine and a pain reliever.
 Although Combat may inhibit the progression of a UTI, it’s not a treatment for UTIs and cannot replace medical care from your doctor.

-The UTI Emergency Kit can be purchased directly from uQuora’s website, which also offers other products that support urinary tract health.
+The UTI Emergency Kit can be purchased directly from Uquora’s website, which also offers other products that support urinary tract health

 Our pick for the best UTI test subscription service is the UTI Test from Stix.
 The company also offers a subscription service that allows you to test for UTIs on a regular basis.